Kong/terraform-provider-konnect-beta/docs/resources/dashboard.md

 Optional:

-- `preset_filters` (List of List of Object) An optional array of filters that are applied globally to all relevant tiles in the dashboard.
+- `preset_filters` (Attributes List) An optional array of filters that are applied globally to all relevant tiles in the dashboard.

 Whether or not a preset filter applies to a tile depends on the filter's dimension.
-Some dimensions, like `control_plane`, are common to all datasources; other dimensions may only apply to one datasource.
+Some dimensions, like `control_plane`, are common to all datasources; other dimensions may only apply to one datasource. (see [below for nested schema](#nestedatt--definition--preset_filters))

 <a id="nestedatt--definition--tiles"></a>
 ### Nested Schema for `definition.tiles`